Graduate Student Bike Rentals

 - How many bikes are available?

-At this time, there are 48 bikes available at Weyburn Terrace.
+At this time there are 48 bikes available at Weyburn Terrace, and beginning in February, 40 bikes will be available at University Village Apartments.
 Bikes are assigned to specific courtyards and must be returned to their assigned locations.
 For example, a bike rented from Aloe Court 1 should be returned to the same bike rack.

 - Where can I park a bike?